floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 the sokol_glue.h header.

-With this new glue function, the "new way" to setup sokol_gfx.h with the 3D-backend information obtained from sokol_app.h looks like this:
+With this new glue function, the "new way" to setup sokol_gfx.h with the backend context information obtained from sokol_app.h looks like this:

 ```c
     sg_setup(&(sg_desc){